French Loaf Breakfast Omelet

 - Add cherry tomatoes, half-n-half and sausage to egg mixture and fold well.

-- Line a baking sheet with aluminum foil then spray with non-stick spray.
+- Line a large baking sheet with aluminum foil then spray with non-stick spray.

 - Carefully pour the egg mixture into the hollowed out french loaf.

-- Bake 25 minutes or until eggs are done.
+- Bake the preheated oven on the middle rack for about 25 minutes or until eggs are done.